Yes, talented undergraduates with a strong interest in cybersecurity are encouraged to apply to the ACES Minor.

 Yes.
-The Honors College requires a minimum cumulative GPA of 3.0 for consideration, and we anticipate that there will be strong interest in the program.
+The Honors College requires a minimum cumulative GPA of 3.0 for consideration.
+Additionally, admissions periods for the Minor demonstrate strong interest regularly.

 All parts of the application will be considered in the admission process.
 Students must meet the academic requirement for consideration (minimum cumulative GPA of 3.0).
 In addition, the review committee is particularly interested in the short essay responses, and how applicants are able to articulate their interest in the field.
 Additional considerations include prior relevant academic coursework, extracurricular activities, and recommendation letters, among other factors.

 Students who complete the ACES Minor will be well-rounded cybersecurity professionals who will be more valuable in whichever area of cybersecurity they pursue.
 The required advanced experiential learning component will assist with professional development, as students will build connections with faculty through research experiences or with local companies through internships.

 Yes.
 Students are eligible to apply to the ACES Minor regardless of academic major or track.

 Admission decisions will be communicated electronically 2-3 weeks after the application closes.

 ACES Minor Program Components

-The ACES Living-Learning Program is a freshman & sophomore living-learning program involving most commonly freshman and sophomores that is housed in Prince Frederick Hall.
+The ACES Living-Learning Program is a living-learning program involving most commonly freshman and sophomores that is housed in Prince Frederick Hall.
 The ACES Minor is an academic program of upper-level advanced coursework in cybersecurity.
 Both programs share the benefits of being part of the Honors College, such as having small course sizes and working with advanced faculty, and of having professional development and educational opportunities outside the classroom.
 All ACES students also have access to the program facilities in Prince Frederick Hall, including the ACES Northrop Grumman Cybersecurity Laboratory.